OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/keyauth.md

 #>  missing or malformed API Key
 ```

-For a more detailed example, see also the [`github.com/gofiber/recipes`](https://github.com/gofiber/recipes) repository and specifically the `fiber-envoy-extauthz` repository and the [`keyauth example`](https://github.com/gofiber/recipes/blob/master/fiber-envoy-extauthz/authz/main.go) code.
+For a more detailed example, see also the [`github.com/goVortex/recipes`](https://github.com/goVortex/recipes) repository and specifically the `Vortex-envoy-extauthz` repository and the [`keyauth example`](https://github.com/goVortex/recipes/blob/master/Vortex-envoy-extauthz/authz/main.go) code.

 ### Authenticate only certain endpoints